mooseyscountrygarden.com » Garden Articles » Garden Articles 2002« Good Year For Roses | Self Seeding »

 Potager Invaded by Roses

 But back to the rose sale in the old car park.
 I was finally comprehensively beaten.
-The sign said "FREE roses", and along one fence were 12 containers full.
+The sign said 'FREE roses', and along one fence were 12 containers full.
 I loaded up the car, and off I drove - with 20 slightly scruffy bare root roses, without labels, but they were free!
 Upon arrival, they were pruned and potted, watered and lined up behind the glass-house.
 Would they all get planted?
 (Don't worry, they were!)

 Fruit Salad Roses

-Now it's December, and the potager area looks like it's been covered with a gourmet fruit salad (with berries and melons and cherries mixed up in the pineapple and peach chunks).
-In other words, Pat Austin, Golden Celebration and assorted pink roses have become permanent residents.
+Later, in summer, the potager looked like a gourmet rose fruit salad - with berries and melons and cherries mixed up in the pineapple and peach chunks.
+In other words, Pat Austin, Golden Celebration, and assorted pink roses were all flowering merrily.
+And I never actually got round to shifting them at all.
+Oops.

 I think I might have too many roses.
 Hmmmm...